Cupbearer

-The cup-bearer as an honorific role, for example as the Egyptian hieroglyph for "cup-bearer", was used as late as 196 BC in the Rosetta Stone for the Kanephoros cup-bearer Areia, daughter of Diogenes; each Ptolemaic Decree starting with the Decree of Canopus honored a cup-bearer.
-A much older role was the appointment of Sargon of Akkad as cup-bearer in the 23rd century BC.
+The cupbearer as an honorific role, for example as the Egyptian hieroglyph for "cupbearer", was used as late as 196 BC in the Rosetta Stone for the canephora cupbearer Areia, daughter of Diogenes; each Ptolemaic Decree starting with the Decree of Canopus honored a cupbearer.
+A much older role was the appointment of Sargon of Akkad as cupbearer in the 23rd century BC.